UstDoesTech/ust-blog/content/posts/databricks/autoloader-s3-azure-databricks/index.md

 This is one way of getting it to work.
 If there wasn't a need for other services to also connect to S3, I should think that the method to generate the temporary credentials could be rationalised significantly and to exist solely within Databricks.

 Thanks for reading!

+UPDATE: It is much simpler to configure this directly in Databricks if you do not need to use the temporary credentials for other services in Azure.

+{{< gist UstDoesTech 172525c34c4bea5650e1338e77c5bf3a>}}